Are you trying to grow your list through email popup best practices, but struggling to get the results you want?

 13. Add a Sidebar

 Always include an email signup form at the very top of your website or blog’s sidebar.
-This is the most common place for an email signup form so visitors will be looking for one there.
+This is the most popular place for an email signup form so visitors will be looking for one there.

 This is easy to do with an inline campaign from OptinMonster:

 14. Use Progressive Profiling to Make Forms Easier for Users

 Progressive profiling is a method of collecting information on your leads in smaller pieces instead of asking for everything all at once.

 When using progressive profiling, you might ask for just a name and email address on the first signup, then request more information about the lead throughout their customer journey.

 Here’s an example of the progressive profiling framework: